CircusMind/Dd/README.md

    - [ ] User ToS - no brigading, process for breach of policy - 3 strikes? (can include UI?), appeals process

 ### Code

-   * fork from Ruqqus open source on github
+1. Fork from Ruqqus open source on github
      * by Ayanami

-   * User contributions
+2. User contributions

+3. Focus groups to be randomly selected from a larger pool of users?
+Something about not seeking feedback from the exact same users every time.
+(Not sure if this fits here.)

+### UX
+1. Allow submission of links and text
+2. Allow commenting on submissions
+3. Allow commenting on comments
+4. Allow up/down voting on submissions and comments
+5. Sort submissions by new, hot, etc
+6. Allow users to delete their own content
+7. Allow users to report rule-breaking submissions and comments
+8. Direct image upload to comments
+9. Video embed to posts

 ### Finance and Budgeting